 Upromise

 Derek Notman |

-How to leverage money you're already spending to save for your kids' education
+How to leverage the money you're already spending to save for your kids' education.

-Entrepreneurs have a unique challenge when planning for their children's college education while also starting and scaling their business.
+Entrepreneurs have a unique challenge when planning for their children's college education while also starting and scaling their businesses.

 • Should they start saving monthly in some type of college savings plan?

-• Should they focus on growing their business and use future excess cash flow to education expenses?
+• Should they focus on growing their business and use future excess cash flow for education expenses?

 • Or should they do a combination of both?

-I have had the college savings conversation many times with founders that have children.
+I have had the college savings conversation many times with founders who have children.
 They all want to plan ahead for their kid's education, but how they do it is based upon their unique situation and certainly requires some customized planning, which is updated regularly.
-However, in my research on how to help entrepreneurs save for their children's education I came across a way that we all can use, a way that we can leverage money we are already spending, that will help save money towards those future education expenses.
+However, in my research on how to help entrepreneurs save for their children's education, I came across a way that we all can use, a way that we can leverage money we are already spending, that will help save money for those future education expenses.

+Upromise